Three Amigos No More? US and Canada Warn of Dire Economic Consequences if Mexico Persists With Judicial Reforms

 On August 16, just six days before the big U-turn, Salazar even praised the idea of electing judges, pointing out that “there are different models [for judicial systems]: I, in my time as a lawyer, a member of the Supreme Court of the United States, was an advisor to the governor and was in charge of the election of judges in Colorado.”
 Experts, he said, gave three proposals to the governor and the governor chose among those three.
 By contrast, Salazar pointed out, there are states like Texas, where “judges do go out to campaign, seek the vote.”

-It’s impossible to know with any certainty why the change of tune, but there is a coincidence worth mentioning: on Aug 22, the same day Salazar issued his communique, the highly influential Council of Global Enterprises issued a statement expressing their “grave” concerns about the dampening effect the reforms could have on investment.
+It’s impossible to know with any certainty why this sudden change of tune, but there is a coincidence worth mentioning: on Aug 22, the same day Salazar issued his communique, the highly influential Council of Global Enterprises issued a statement expressing their “grave” concerns about the dampening effect the reforms could have on investment.
 The lobbying group’s members include Walmart, AT&T, Cargill, General Motors, Pepsico, VISA, Exxon Mobil, Bayer and Fedex.

 “The current reform project contains some critical aspects that must be adjusted to ensure legal certainty and avoid discouraging investments,” the statement said.
 According to Forbes Mexico, the Council of Global Enterprises believe key aspects of the judicial reforms must be adjusted to preserve legal certainty and avoid discouraging investments, especially as the nearshoring trend continues to accelerate.
 In other words, US, Canadian and other global corporations, mainly from Europe, are determined to ensure that nothing is done to upset their apple cart.